 He didn’t say that Martha’s service was unimportant.
 Jesus made it clear that service to others is an important part of His ministry.

 But He wanted Martha to realize two important truths.
-First, being His disciple and learning about His teachings come first.
+First, being His disciple and learning about His teachings were the most important thing.
 All other things are secondary.

 Second, Jesus gently reminds her she was “worried and upset about many things.”
-Martha’s desire to be a superb hostess caused her anxiety, hard feelings towards her sister, and an outburst towards Jesus.
+Martha’s activity as a superb hostess caused her anxiety, hard feelings towards her sister, and an outburst towards Jesus.

 Had she calmly gone to Jesus with her dilemma, He would have advised her and helped her work it out.
 This was a much-needed lesson for me!